 Flagstaff Route 66

 No other town has as much of Historic Route 66 in its limits as Flagstaff.
-You’re sure to check off more than a few things on your Route 66 bucket list whether you’re soaking up as much classic Americana as you can, passing through Flagstaff as part of a larger Route 66 road trip, or just want a few key location selfies along Flagstaff’s stretch of Route 66.
+You’re sure to check off more than a few things on your Route 66 bucket list whether you’re soaking up as much classic Americana as you can, passing through Flagstaff as part of a larger Route 66 or Arizona road trip, or just want a few key location selfies along Flagstaff’s stretch of Route 66.

 Flagstaff’s historic buildings, famous Route 66 crossroads, and Route 66 cafes, motels, and neon signs combine everything that’s classic about this historic route.

 Flagstaff prides itself on its pioneering, entrepreneurial spirit.
 You won’t find downtown streets lined with the same stores you’d find back home.
 Small business owners thrive in Flagstaff and the result is a one-of-a-kind downtown shopping experience.
 Flagstaff stores include an old-style general store, artisan clothing boutiques, sweet shops, creative house decor, and pet shops with a sweater for your fur baby no one else at the dog park will be wearing.

 I’m a notorious light packer, priding myself on only 1 rolling carry on whenever possible.
 Well, this turned out to be an epic fail for this trip!
 I was kicking myself as I browsed a few downtown Flagstaff shops (crying on the inside) for everything I would’ve loved to fit in my bag.

 Luckily, you don’t have to suffer!
 My takeaways are to save time for Flagstaff’s shops and to pack an empty bag to fill up for your return trip home. 🙂